 The selection process

-Planned recruitment timeline for AAP 2023/2024*
+Recruitment timeline for AAP 2025–26

-Reference Check May to June 2023
+Reference checks: March to June 2025

 We will be in touch throughout the process via email.
+Please make sure you check your spam folder in case our communications end up here.

 Selection criteria